KrakenTech-LLC/RMM-Hunter/README.md

 - Windows Operating System (Windows 10/11 or Windows Server 2016+)
 - Administrator privileges (required for service and process enumeration)
+  - The application will automatically request UAC elevation if not running as administrator
 - Go 1.24+ (for building from source)

 ### Binary Download